5 Supplements for the 3 p.m. Crash After 40 (Researched + Ranked)

 How long until I notice anything?

-Citrus polyphenol trials measure outcomes at 4 to 8 weeks.
-Liver-pathway trials run 12 weeks.
+Adult glucose-curve trials measure outcomes over roughly 4 to 12 weeks.
 Set a calendar reminder for week six and write a 1-to-5 afternoon-energy rating every day starting now.
 Memory is unreliable when you are trying to feel a result.

 Will any of this work if I do not fix sleep first?